 - Bring the dog indoors, move the run or pen to an enclosed area (e.g. basement) where the dog can’t see or hear whatever stimulates the barking (e.g. children, pets, traffic etc.)

 - Crate train your dog and crate your dog while you are away.
 Dogs are den animals and are content to be in a confined space with enough room to stand or lay down comfortably.
-There is lots of information about crate training or ask a local trainer.
+Ask a local trainer for more information.